chandrashekharr/Docker/README.md

-# Move Rails Application onto Docker
+# Dockerise Rails Application
-Docker Basics
+This blog is helpful for people who don't know anything about docker and would like to understand basics of dockerise rails application.

 ## Pre-requisites
 1) Create new virtual machine or AWS EC2 server using ubuntu 16 [Any fresh image you prefer]
 2) Now install the prerequisites needed for running rails server like rvm, ruby version, bundler and postgres etc